Royal London was founded in 1861 as a friendly society and went on to become a mutual society in 1908.

-Beginning in 2014, Royal London moved to bring the various brands it operated under a unified Royal London umbrella.
-At the end of 2015, Bright Grey and its sister brand, Scottish Provident, were re-branded as Royal London and now operate solely beneath the Royal London banner.
+In 2014 it started to bring its various brands under one unified Royal London umbrella.
+As part of this, Bright Grey and its sister brand, Scottish Provident, were re-branded as Royal London at the end of 2015.
+Today, they operate solely beneath the Royal London banner.

 Maximum Claim Duration

 4 / 8 / 13 / 26 / 52 weeks

 Waiver of Premium

 Royal London offers both full term Income Protection and short term options which pay out for 1, 2 and 5 years at a cheaper price point.
 This flexibility means that you can tailor your policy to your specific needs and budget.